Liyang-Zhang/NIPT_FF/README.md

 ## Calculating fetal fraction

 To obtain fetal fraction in pregnant women's cfDNA, specific informative SNPs are extracted from the SNPs result files.
 There are two typically situations.
-The first one is that mathernal genotype is 0/0, and parental genotype is 1/1.
+The first one is that maternal genotype is 0/0, and parental genotype is 1/1.
 The fetal fraction is calculated by the equation below:

 $$
 fetal\ fraction = 2 * \overline{AF_p}